johngodlee/geotaster_git_workshop/index.md

 ![](img/new_repo.png)

 You should then be able to click "Repositories" and the big green "New" button to create a repository to which we will back up the local Git repository we created earlier.
-Give the repository the same name as the local repository, which in this case is `geotaster_test` and click "Create repository".
+Give the repository the same name as the local repository, which in this case is `gt_git` and click "Create repository".

 ![](img/name_repo.png)